Wild-FPV/dvr-breakup-cleaner/README.md

 ### Using the model

-**script 3 :** use model to detect frames with breakup in given dvr video file and replace those frames with "averages" of frames that came before and after it
+**script 3 :** use model to detect frames with breakup in given dvr video file and replace those frames with weighted averages of "clean" frames that came before and after it.

 If you want to try out the code yourself, make sure to download opencv-python by using the following command : `pip install opencv-python`.